Introduction to HTTP Caching

 1. Cache-Control

-You can consider Cache-Control as a Switch to toggle the caching on in the user browser.
-Once this header has been added in, it enables caching for all supported web browsers.
-If this header is not present, no browser will keep a cache of the web page contents even if it supports caching.
-The Cache-control has two types of privacy settings, the first one is Public, and the second one is Private.
+You can consider Cache-Control as a Switch to toggle the caching in the user browser.
+Adding this header enables caching for all supported web browsers.
+If this header is not present, no browser will keep a cache of the web page contents even if it helps to cache.
+The Cache-control has two types of privacy settings, the first one is Public and the second one is Private.

-In the case of the Public, the resources can be cached by any intermediate proxy such as Content Delivery Networks (CDN).
-A Cache-Control header with a Private response will tell the browser that the caching will only be done for a single user and not for any intermediate proxy.
+In the case of the Public, the resources can be cached by any intermediate proxy, such as Content Delivery Networks (CDN).
+When a Cache-Control header with a Private response is included, it informs the browser that caching will only be performed for a single user and not for any intermediate proxy.

-The value “max-age” in the Cache-Control header sets the time for which the content will be cache.
+The value “max-age” in the Cache-Control header sets the time for the content to be cached.
 This time is in seconds.

 Cache-Control:public, max-age=31536000